josemarluedke/initjs/README.md

 - Add support for pjax
 - Remove the default namespace Common on app file
 - Lots of refactoring and improvements
+- Add support to initialize inside a partial (pjax friendly)

 ### 1.0.1